4:3 Calculator

 4:3 vs. Widescreen Formats

-While 16:9 and other widescreen formats have become dominant in modern displays, 4:3 continues to offer distinct advantages in certain situations:
+While 16:9 and other widescreen formats like 21:9 have become dominant in modern displays, 4:3 continues to offer distinct advantages in certain situations:

 - Professional presentations: Excellent for data-rich slides and business applications